The 2020 Vitality London 10,000

-A copy of the Vitality London 10,000 Final Instructions will be e-mailed out to all runners.
-This e-magazine contains all the information you need to have a trouble-free Race Day.
-Please keep it safe and make sure you have read and understood what you have to do between receiving the magazine and Race Day.
+The Final Instructions contain all the information you need to have an enjoyable day.
+Please make sure you have read and understood what you have to do between receiving your email and Race Day.

 The Vitality London 10,000 starts and finishes in St James's Park and uses Green Park as its assembly area.

 The race starts on The Mall and finishes on Spur Road opposite Buckingham Palace.
 Runners follow a clockwise route around the City of Westminster and the City of London.
 The course passes many of London's famous sights including Admiralty Arch, Nelson's Column, St Paul's Cathedral, Mansion House, the Bank of England, the Old Bailey, Somerset House, Big Ben, the Houses of Parliament and Westminster Abbey.

-Each kilometre will be clearly marked.
-A timing mat at the halfway point will take your 5km split time.
-There are water stations at 3km and 6.5km.
-Toilets will be placed close to 3km, 5km and 7km for runners’ use.
+Each kilometre will be clearly marked, and a timing mat at the halfway point will take your 5km split time.